robbinwilson24/cloned-airbnb-site/README.md

 4. [How to install](#how-to-install)
 5. [Disclaimer](#disclaimer)
 6. [Credits](#credits)

 ![image](https://user-images.githubusercontent.com/123034061/220369317-a9d1bf50-73bd-4321-affc-25bdbd99d6f5.png)

 ## Full Description: <a name="program-description"/>
-This was my first attempt at cloning a real-world website - the Airbnb website.
+This is my first clone of a real-world website - the Airbnb website.
 I created this to showcase my ability to create web pages using React.js and CSS.
 The project also includes components from React-Bootstrap.

 This project has limited functionality, but it focuses on the aesthetics and layout of the website.
 It includes the following features: